solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 ## Add secondary read replica

-To create a read replica, follow these steps:
+Create a secondary read replica in a seperate region to modify the reader virtual endpoint.

 - In the [Azure portal](https://portal.azure.com/), choose the primary Azure Database for PostgreSQL Flexible Server.
 - On the server sidebar, under **Settings**, select **Replication**.